by Dr. Jem Tosh

 A new collection due to be published by Deborah A. Lee and Emma Palmer in 2019 examines this issue - of therapists, counsellors, and psychologists who manage both their work in a profession that has a problematic history in its approach to sexual violence, and their positions in it as survivors of sexual abuse.
 The editors stated that they wanted "to make a rich and nuanced contribution to #MeToo, a significant political intervention for psychotherapists and counsellors, qualified and in-training", and it is a timely intervention.

-Psygentra's Founding Director, Dr. Jemma Tosh, has contributed a piece on her own experiences of childhood sexual abuse and how growing up in Northern Ireland as a queer and genderfluid survivor impacted on her career, titled, "Sexual Abuse and Surviving with(in) Psychology: A Personal and Professional Adventure in Healing."
+The book includes my piece on my own experiences of childhood sexual abuse and how growing up in Northern Ireland as a queer and genderfluid survivor impacted on my career, titled, "Sexual Abuse and Surviving with(in) Psychology."

 #MeToo: Survivors of Sexual Violence as Counsellors and Psychotherapists will be available from PCCS Books in 2019.